GreenHyperSpectra: A multi-source hyperspectral dataset for global vegetation trait prediction: Results and discussions

-\paragraph{OOD evaluation.} As shown in Table~\ref{tab:ood_results}, the fine-tuned MAE (MAE-FT) had the highest performance over all other methods across traits, achieving a slight improvement in $R^2$ relative to the supervised baseline ($0.31$ vs. $0.24$), along with the lowest average nRMSE.
 Other competing methods, such as SR-GAN and RTM-AE, provided modest gains over the supervised baseline.
-Interestingly, MAE with linear probing (MAE-LP) underperformed in the OOD setting, highlighting that fine-tuning is essential to adapt pretrained features to novel spectral distributions.
-The corresponding scatter plot of the observed and predicted trait values from the different methods is presented in Appendix~\ref{fig:scatter}.
+The corresponding scatter plot of the observed and predicted trait values from the different methods is presented in Fig.~\ref{fig:scatter} in the Appendix.